 Option One: The NGNG Approach

-No Guts No Glory budgeting is based on a percentage of revenue, usually this years actual sales, sometimes (for new products) next years projected sales.
-Multiply that revenue number by your industrys average ad spending pattern, anywhere from 0.2% (steel foundries) to 18.1% (candy) and many points in between.
-If, for example, you expect to sell $85 million of laundry detergent, you could take the detergent industrys ad spending average (11.3%) and voila! $9,605,000 is your ad budget.
+No Guts No Glory budgeting is based on a percentage of revenue, usually this year’s actual sales, sometimes (for new products) next year’s projected sales.
+Multiply that revenue number by your industry’s average ad spending pattern, anywhere from 0.1% (steel blast furnaces) to 21.5% (perfume) and many points in between.
+If, for example, you expect to sell $80 million of laundry detergent, you could take the industry’s ad spending average (12.3%) and voila! $9,840,000 is your ad budget.
 Gutless, but easy.

 If you are poised to be aggressive, those NGNG methods are poison.
 Stay within industry averages, get average results.
 Great creative might give you some kick, but NGNG budgeting is no way to leave competitors in the dust before they know what hit them.
 Mimic other companies in your industry and you’ll never break out to the next level.